-The course will be organized around various topics / scales, to be addressed through three projects that increase in complexity.
+The course will be organized around various topics / scales, to be addressed through three projects.

 Students will gain skills in site analysis and site planning, in understanding drawing conventions and graphic standards, and in producing measurable drawings and graphics that are compatible with industry practice.
+In addition to various types of hand drawing techniques taught in this class, students will be required to learn in EVDP 602 Computer Modeling the following computer skills and their uses as appropriate to various tasks: